 Why do you need to deep condition?

-I have had several naturals tell me that they don’t deep condition often and I give them a blank stare.
+Several naturals have told me that they don’t deep condition often and I give them a blank stare.
 Girl you need to be deep conditioning your hair on a regular basis!
 Deep conditioning is a very important step in your natural hair regimen and should not be overlooked or rushed through.
 Deep conditioning helps to moisturize and strengthen your hair, protecting it from breakage and everyday styling.
-If you are a natural that has color-treated hair or any type of damage, then you definitely want to learn about deep conditioning your hair on a regular basis.
+If you are a natural who has color-treated hair or any type of damage, then you definitely want to learn about deep conditioning your hair on a regular basis.

 What is a protein deep conditioner?